BradleyCulley/bradleyculley.github.io/_posts/2021-08-02-Bruce-Lee-and-lost-time.md

 </p>

 <p>
-    After that episode, Lee exited gang life, turning his focus towards peaceful activities such as philosophy, art, and self-improvement.⁴
+    From that moment onward, Lee exited gang life, turning his focus towards peaceful activities such as philosophy, art, and self-improvement.⁴
 </p>

 <hr/>